rachelJensen/strange-prompts-ui/README.md

 ### Learning Goals

-- Independently learn the fundamentals of how to build a server using PostgreSQL and Express
+- Independently learn the fundamentals of building a server using PostgreSQL and Express
 - Build a simple server with GET, POST, and DELETE methods
 - Build a React app that utilizes that backend server
-- Utilize Cypress testing
+- Write Cypress tests to check user interface displays as intended

 ### Technologies Used